+Having excessive accounts.
 If you have several credit cards, personal and secured loans, you may find it difficult to apply for more.
 Your creditor will do a means test to ensure you aren’t over-committing yourself.
-If too much of your income is already committed to your debt, they may reject lending you more.
+If too much of your income is already committed to your debt they may reject lending you more, resulting in more

 How can I check my credit file?

 Whether or not you are in debt, it is important to check your credit file regularly.
 You can access a free copy of your credit file by visiting Equifax.
 By following these steps, your credit file will be mailed to you within 10 working days.

 You will then have a list of all your creditors, debts and financial information.
 This will help you to get a better idea of where you stand concerning your debt.
 It will also give you the opportunity to pay any (affordable) unpaid debts or dispute a default.

 What happens if I pay any defaults on my credit file?